dapr/dapr/README.md

 __Note: Dapr is currently under community development in alpha phase.
 Dapr is not expected to be used for production workloads until its 1.0 stable release.__

-Dapr is a programming model runtime for writing cloud-native applications which are distributed, dynamically scaled, and loosely coupled in nature.
+Dapr is a programming model runtime for writing cloud-native and edge applications which are distributed, dynamically scaled, and loosely coupled in nature.
 Dapr offers an eventing system on which compute units communicate with each other by exchanging messages.

 ![Dapr Conceptual Model](/img/dapr_conceptual_model.png)